Dark Matter (comics): Plot

 After waking on board a spacecraft with no memories, four men, a woman and a girl arrive at a mining colony, the craft's preset destination.
 They land and meet the locals, who tell the crew about a group of mercenaries called the Raza being sent to kill the colonists so a corporation named Ferrous Corp can claim the planet.
 Upon returning to their ship to discuss helping or abandoning the colonists, the crew learn from files recovered by the ship's service android that they are the mercenaries the locals fear and each of them is guilty of a wide range of terrible crimes (with the exception of the girl, whose name and record are not in the files).
 When Ferrous Corp's army arrives to destroy the colony, four of the crew members join with the colonists to repel the invaders.
 The other two take the spacecraft and negotiate a contract for the colony with a different corporation, the Mikkei Combine.
 The invading Ferrous Corp troops leave, and the crew return to their spacecraft, unsure of where they will go next and where their journey will take them.

 Critical reception

-The series received positive reviews, and the first issue was the 256th best selling comic by units in January 2012.
+The series received positive reviews, and the first issue was the 256th North American best selling comic by units in January 2012.